 The University of Oxford has in place arrangements governing the ownership and exploitation of intellectual property generated by students and researchers in the course of, or incidental to, their studies.
-These arrangements are set out in the University's Statutes 2000 (page 121 refers) under which the University claims ownership of certain forms of intellectual property which students may create.
+These arrangements are set out in the University's Statutes 2002 under which the University claims ownership of certain forms of intellectual property which students may create.
 The main provisions in the Statutes are as follows.